Krishnanunni333/wc-clone/README.md

-# wc command with golang
+# wc command using golang
 A clone of wc Unix command developed using go & cobra.

 Syntax